Tri-Rivers Conference: Tri-Rivers Conference history

 A 2012 order from the Iowa Department of Education would force a realignment of conferences in eastern Iowa.
 In anticipation of the changes Starmont and Edgewood–Colesburg moved to the Upper Iowa Conference beginning with the 2013–14 school year.

 When the state order was finalized, its changes took effect beginning with the 2013–14 school year and locked schools into the state-dictated conference alignments for 4 years.
 The order moved Cascade and Monticello from the Tri-Rivers to the newly formed River Valley Conference.
 The order dissolved the Big East Conference, and expanded the Tri-Rivers to 13 teams.
 Coming from the disbanded Big East were Bellevue Marquette, Calamus–Wheatland, Clinton Prince of Peace, Easton Valley (Preston), Lisbon and Midland (Wyoming).
 Also placed in the Tri-Rivers was Cedar Valley Christian (CVC) of Cedar Rapids, which began competing in 2011–12 as an independent, but had been seeking conference affiliation.

 The resulting Tri-Rivers conference split itself into two divisions: West (the remaining original members plus Lisbon) Alburnett, Central City, East Buchanan, Lisbon, Maquoketa Valley, North Linn and Springville, and East (former Big East members plus CVC) Bellevue Marquette, Calamus–Wheatland, Clinton Prince of Peace, CVC, Easton Valley and Midland.

 In 2017–18, when the state-imposed alignments expired, Edgewood–Colesburg rejoined the conference as a member of the West division and Lisbon moved to the East division.
 In 2018–19, Starmont rejoined as a member of the West division.
-This would be short lived, and the following year Starmont would re-affiliate with the Upper Iowa Conference.
-The loss would eliminate divisions in the conference.

-The 2022-2023 academic year will see current River Valley Conference member North Cedar join the conference bringing membership of the Tri-Rivers conference to 16 teams.
+The 2022-2023 academic year saw former River Valley Conference member North Cedar join the conference bringing membership of the Tri-Rivers conference to 16 teams.

+In the Fall of 2025, Alburnett departed for the River Valley Conference reducing the number of teams to 15 once again.
+The following year, Lisbon also departed for the River Valley Conference.